Stuarts Draft, Virginia: Geography

-The Stuarts Draft CDP is located in southeast Augusta County on the northwest side of the Blue Ridge Mountains.
+The Stuarts Draft CDP is located in southeast Augusta County on the northwestern side of the Blue Ridge Mountains.
 It is located in the Shenandoah Valley, part of the valley belt of Silurian limestone.
 The area features a flat valley or cove, regionally called a draft.
 The soil is rich and fertile, well suited for agricultural purposes.

 Stuarts Draft is eight miles south of Staunton and seven miles southwest of Waynesboro.
 According to the 2020 United States Census Bureau, the CDP has a total area of 29.31 square miles (75.9 km2).
 This is an increase from 2010 when the area was listed as being 19.82 acres.
 The CDP includes the Christians Creek and the South River watersheds and parts of the Beverley Manor, Riverheads, and the South River magisterial districts.
 The South River is a tributary of the South Fork of the Shenandoah River.
 Major streams in Stuarts Draft include Barterbrook Branch, Cole's Run, Deep Pond Run, Falling Rock Creek, Folly Mills Creek, Goose Creek, Johns Runs, Loves Run, Pine Run, and Stony Run.

 The George Washington National Forest is at the southern border of Stuarts Draft.
 The forests consist primarily of oaks, including white, black, red, post, and chestnut oaks.
 Other trees include ash, balsam fir, beech, birch, black maple, black spruce, black walnut, cucumber tree, dogwood, elm, fir, gum, hemlock, hickory, hornbeam, locust, mulberry, persimmon, red cedar, red maple, sugar maple, sumac, sycamore, tulip poplar, umbrella tree (magnolia tripetala), white cherry, while maple, white pine, and yellow pine.
 Some areas include rhododendron and laurel.
 Wildlife native to the area include black bear, deer, red fox, porcupine, beaver, hare, rabbit, and weasel.
 Perennial streams in the area include native brook trout.
 Mineral deposits in the national forest include clay, gravel, iron, manganese, and sand.